 History of the camp

-The first transports arrived Sobibór as early as the end of March or beginning of April 1942.
-Consistent process of annihilation started in May 1942 and was continued until the end of June.
+The first transports arrived at Sobibór as early as the end of March or beginning of April 1942.
+Consistent process of annihilation started in May 1942 and continued until the end of June.
 Jews from the Lublin District were brought to the camp at that time.
 Simultaneously, transports of foreign Jews from Austria, Germany, and Czechoslovakia were directed there.

 The first gas chambers were erected on the pattern of those operating in Bełżec.
 A wooden building with concrete foundations housed three rooms.
 Behind them an annex with the engine producing exhaust fumes was located.
 The gas chambers were linked with the engine with the use of pipes.
 Between June and September 1942, the gas chambers in Sobibór were completely rebuilt amd a brick building with eight chambers was constructed.
 According to a former SS-officer, two engines were then linked with the chambers.
 The gassing procedure lasted about 20-30 minutes.
 Prior to death, women had their hair sheared in a special barracks located near the road leading towards the gas chambers.